paulinakuczynska/ppt_automation/README.md

 #### Custom colors
 PowerPoint allows to set only 10 colors constituting the main palette named Theme Colors.
 By adding a custom xml part, the palette can be increased by another 51 colors.
 The script allows to set the values and names of the colors.
 #### Custom margins
 By default, PowerPoint sets frames around text inside placeholders, which makes it difficult to align text and graphics elements.
 Although it is possible to change the margins manually, it is necessary to do this on each placeholder separately.
 Additionally, copying placeholders to the slide restores the default value.
 Changing the default value is possible by modifying the xml code.
-The script allows to set any value of the left, right, bottom and top margins, and the change will be applied to all layout files.
+The script allows to set the left, right, bottom and top margins to zero, and the change will be applied to all layouts.
 ## Technologies
 * Python 3.8.10
 * The Python Standard Library only